 “Good God, it is you,” the marquess said, hanging his head out the open carriage window.
 “What in blazes are you doing here, dressed like that?”

-Instead of complying, the marquess dug out his handkerchief, flicked it open, and used it to cover his nose.
-“My word,” he said, the linen muffling his words.
+The marquess dug out his handkerchief, flicked it open, and used it to cover his nose.
+“My word.”
+The linen muffled his words.
 “Someone must have tried to drown your aristocratic hide in a vat of Blue Ruin.
 Either that, or you’re harboring a dead animal upon your person.”
 He moved to sit on the opposite side of the carriage.
 “Tell me you did not leave the lush confines of Madame Rousseau’s last night for,” he waved a hand toward Ethan’s attire, “this.”

 Ethan began digging items out of his knapsack and tossing them onto the bench next to his friend.
 “You had disappeared into the depths of the Pearl and Ruby Room, so I had to make my own way home.”

 “In a word, yes.”
 Opening the door, he checked Miss Hunt’s location and gave Shev’s driver instructions to follow.
 Before sitting back, he drew the window curtain closed, leaving a small opening.

 “Are you absconding with my carriage?”
 Shev asked, sounding more intrigued than put out.

 The vehicle lurched into motion.
 “For a little while.”